Grools/grools-application/README.md

 ```

 ### Usage from jar file
-The application ca be launched directly with the jar file, as follow:
+The application can be launched directly with the jar file, as follow:
 ```bash
 java -jar  build/libs/grools-application-1.0.0.jar [-u/-g] observations.csv results_dir/
 ```

-This application require three parameters:
+This application requires three parameters:
 - file of observations (predictions and expectations) in GROOLS CSV format
 - a directory to save results
-- the option -g  or -u to chose between Genome Properties (-g) or UniPathway (-u) as resource of prior-knowledge.
+- the option -g  or -u to choose between Genome Properties (-g) or UniPathway (-u) as a resource of prior-knowledge.

-### GROOLS CSV format
+### GROOLS CSV file format
-The file need to start with the corresponding header:
+The header of the CSV file should be:
 ```csv
 Name;EvidenceFor;Type;isPresent;Source;Label;Description
 ```
 #### Fields
-- Name: is a unique string usable as an id
+- Name: is a unique identifier
-- EvidenceFor: is the name to related prior-knowledge
+- EvidenceFor: is the name of the related prior-knowledge
-- Type: CURATION,EXPECTATION,COMPUTATION
+- Type: CURATION,EXPERIMENTATION,COMPUTATION
 - isPresent: T or F (True/False)
-- Source: is the origin of the given observation as: EC,METACYC,TIGRFAM,PFAM,RHEA...
+- Source: is the origin of the given observation (e.g. UniProt, MicroScope, BIOLOG)
-- Label: A strings fields
+- Label: is a short description of the observation
-- Description: An description of the given observation.
-This is displayed on the user interface.
+- Description: is a complete description of the observation

 ## Build

-Grools-application require to pre-install some libraries:
+Grools-application requires to pre-install some libraries:
 - dot from [Graphviz](https://github.com/ellson/graphviz)
 - [grools-reasoner](https://github.com/Grools/grools-reasoner)
 - [bio-scribe](https://github.com/institut-de-genomique/bio-scribe)